git098/LSTM-Strategy/README.md

 *   Run a backtesting simulation based on these predictions.
 *   Print a detailed performance report.

-## Trading Performance (LSTM Model: Train on COROMANDEL, Test on DABUR):
+## Trading Performance (LSTM Model: Training on Coromandel, Test on Dabur):

 ```
 --- LSTM Backtest Report (Train: COROMANDEL, Test: DABUR) ---